The crowntail betta fish is one of the most popular small freshwater species in the US for one main reason: their beautiful caudal fins!

 - Black Worms

 - Mosquito Larva

 - Betta pellets (2-3 pellets per feeding session)

 In the wild, Crowntail Bettas are very hardy and will eat most food sources in their environment; as there is a limited choice of food.
 Their typical diet in the wild consists of worms, mosquitos, larvae, and insects.

 Like with all juvenile fish.
 For vibrant colors and optimum growth, you will want to promote a varied diet, with high protein, and never restrict fatty amino acids.

-As discussed in the tank conditions section, where you have a Crowntail Betta you are likely to observe clusters of bubbles (i.e. bubble nest) floating on-top of the tank.
+Where you have a crowntail betta you are likely to observe clusters of bubbles (i.e. bubble nest) floating on-top of the tank.

 This is a positive sign for two reasons;

 - It can indicate that your fish is healthy.